embench/embench-iot/doc/README.md

 ### Computing a benchmark value for code size

+__Compiling for size__:
+The benchmarks should be compiled with `cflags` and `ldflags` that optimize for size, such as `-Os`.
+In addition, for most accurate results, `ldflags` should include `-rdynamic`, which ensures that library overhead from support files is included in the `dummy-benchmark`, and thus correctly subtracted from all benchmarks.

 Benchmarks should be compiled with dummy versions of all standard libraries.
 Carry out the following steps:

-- For each benchmark record the size of all `.text` sections.
+- For each benchmark record the size of all `text` sections.
+- Subtract the sum of all `text` sections of the `dummy-benchmark` from each benchmark.
 - For each benchmark, compute its size relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the size recorded in the previous step by the size of the corresponding reference